dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 ## Explore the React client

 There are several key modifications from the original React template.
 The first is the addition of an _.env_ file.
-This file is used to set two React specific environment variables:
+This file is used to set two React-specific environment variables:

 - `BROWSER=none`: This environment variable is used to prevent the React client app from launching a browser window.
 - `REACT_APP_WEATHERAPI_URL`: This environment variable is used to set the URL for the "weatherapi" service.